OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 These contributions are housed in the [`contrib-declarations`](https://github.com/OpenTermsArchive/contrib-declarations) repository under the pull requests tab.
 You can find the pull requests [here](https://github.com/OpenTermsArchive/contrib-declarations/pulls).

-## How To Review Addition to Declarations
+## How To Review Pull Requests that Add Declarations

 When a contribution is made using the contribution tool, the OTA-bot will create a pull request.
 This pull request typically consists of several checks, which guides the reviewer on the key things to look out for during the review process, and a link to inspect the delaration.